(CNN) — Not everyone can afford to buy a castle, but that doesn't mean you can't rent one (or a small part of one). At least for a night or two.

 Guests will feel like they have stepped inside a Jane Austen novel at Swinton Park.

-Castle Hotel Thannegg is perfect for exploring the Austrian Alps
+Hotel Schloss Thannegg is perfect for exploring the Austrian Alps

 4. Ashford Castle, Ireland